-Bone cancer occurs when a tumor, or abnormal mass of tissue, forms in a bone.
-A tumor may be malignant, that is growing aggressively and spreading to other parts of the body.
+A tumor may be malignant, which means it’s growing aggressively and spreading to other parts of the body.
 A malignant tumor is often referred to as cancerous.
-Cancer that begins in the bones is rare.
-According to University of Maryland Medical Center, only about 2,000 cases are diagnosed in the U.S. each year (UMMC).

-Cancer can also spread (metastasize) from another part of your body to your bones.
-This known as secondary bone cancer, and this type is more common than primary bone cancer.
+Cancer can also spread, or metastasize, from another part of your body to your bones.
+This is known as secondary bone cancer, and this type is more common than primary bone cancer.

 Common types of primary bone cancers include: